CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

    >**Note:** Kindly click on **Refresh** from the top menu until you see the Guest user entry.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help
+    > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help you out.

      <validation step="ab193eee-9bbc-457c-a424-d29d268ca030" />